 To apply for RPL please follow the procedure in the link below:

-On STA courses, if you do not pass you will need to pay £14 to the STA to retake again after 12 weeks.
-You will need to find another assessment, or arrange another with us.
-If additional money to support this process is needed we will discuss this with you- this wouldn’t be the full course cost though.
+For STA courses, if you do not pass, you will need to pay a resit fee to the STA to retake within 6 weeks.
+You will also need to either find another assessment opportunity or arrange one with us.
+If additional costs are required to mark any late theory submissions, support this process, or rearrange practical assessment we will agree these with you beforehand.

 Many people feel apprehensive about teaching, even if it is a big passion for them.
 Throughout the course your confidence will grow though support and guidance and learning how you should teach.
 However, if you would like more support and guidance we can create a bespoke package for you to meet your needs.